Upsilon: Correspondence with Latin Y

 The use of Y in Latin dates back to the first century BC.
 It was used to transcribe loanwords from Greek, so it was not a native sound of Latin and was usually pronounced //u// or //i//.
 The latter pronunciation was the most common in the Classical period and was used mostly by uneducated people.
 The Roman Emperor Claudius proposed introducing a new letter into the Latin alphabet to transcribe the so-called sonus medius (a short vowel before labial consonants), but in inscriptions, the new letter was sometimes used for Greek upsilon instead.

-Four letters of the Latin alphabet arose from it: U, Y and, much later, V and W. In the Cyrillic script, the letters U (У, у) and izhitsa (Ѵ, ѵ) arose from it.
+Four letters of the Latin alphabet arose from it: V, Y and, much later, U and W. In the Cyrillic script, the letters U (У, у) and izhitsa (Ѵ, ѵ) arose from it.

 In some languages, including German and Portuguese, the name upsilon (Ypsilon in German, ípsilon in Portuguese) is used to refer to the Latin letter Y as well as the Greek letter.
-In some other languages, the (Latin) Y is referred to as a "Greek I" (i griega in Spanish, i grec in French), also noting its Greek origin.
+In some other languages, the (Latin) Y is referred to as a "Greek I" (i griega in Spanish, i grec in French and Romanian), also noting its Greek origin.